Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Introduction

-The harmonic approximation, where vibrations around the equilibrium bond distance are treated as a quadratic parabola, is a good approximation for the PES for many materials; however, it cannot accurately describe phenomena such as heat transport, thermal lattice expansion, and phase transitions, which are particularly relevant for GST materials \cite{lyeo_thermal_2006, duong_first-principles_2021, ghosh_significant_2023, deringer_2013_dft, AHN2020807}.
-Therefore, the ability to simulate these phenomena accurately is important, and frameworks for modelling these effects are needed for investigating Ge$_2$Sb$_2$Te$_5$ materials \cite{doi:10.1021/acs.jpcc.3c02863, ghosh_significant_2023, AHN2020807, 10.1063/5.0023476}. \\
+\textit{Ab initio} computational studies have been used to investigate the properties of GST, but accurate description of the potential energy surface (PES) is needed.
+The harmonic approximation, where vibrations around the equilibrium bond distance are treated as a quadratic parabola, cannot accurately describe the PES for materials away from this equilibrium configuration.
+Consequently, it cannot accurately describe phenomena such as heat transport, thermal lattice expansion, and phase transitions, due to a lack of phonon-phonon interactions which are particularly relevant for GST materials \cite{lyeo_thermal_2006, duong_first-principles_2021, ghosh_significant_2023, deringer_2013_dft, AHN2020807}.
+Therefore, the ability to model these effects is needed for a thorough investigation of GST, thus methods beyond the limits of the harmonic approximation are needed. \cite{doi:10.1021/acs.jpcc.3c02863, ghosh_significant_2023, AHN2020807, 10.1063/5.0023476}. \\

-Consideration of anharmonicity is important as DFT studies have found that thermal transport in crystalline GST is dominated by low-frequency optical phonons with significant variation in harmonic and anharmonic thermal transport properties \cite{ghosh_significant_2023}.
+Consideration of anharmonicity, that is deviations away from the harmonic approximation, is important as DFT studies have found that thermal transport in crystalline GST is dominated by low-frequency optical phonons with significant variation in harmonic and anharmonic thermal transport properties \cite{ghosh_significant_2023}.
 Combined experimental and theoretical studies concluded that anharmonicity is closely related to resonant bonding and the local chemical structure, where anharmonicity was a factor in influencing phase-change properties \cite{AHN2020807}.
 Studies of anharmonicity in catalytic materials were also successful in quantifying the magnitude of anharmonicity contributions and used a metric, $\sigma$, to resolve discrepancies between simultaneously and experimental vibrational spectra \cite{doi:10.1021/acs.jpcc.3c02863}.
 It is clear that quantification of anharmonic effects in GST is needed to rationalise properties such as phase-change behaviour and thermal transport, in addition for resolving different stacking models in GST. \\